Why do we do the things we do?

 A colony of ants can be metaphor for our brains.
 Each individual ant, just like each individual neuronal unit, is not cognitively sophisticated.
 Yet, working together, an ant colony can establish highly sophisticated actions -- also via a large number of distributed computations.

 Our research seeks to understand motivated action and decision making by developing neural networks that consist of units that interact with each other in ways that are conceptually similar to how neuronal units interact with each other.
+This approach follows the Parallel-Distributed-Processing (PDP) approach that has heavily influenced psychology and Artificial Intelligence.

 A computational model based on a neural network is a tool.
 It can be used to deepen our understanding of particular decisions/behaviors.